CESNET/metacentrum-user-docs/docs/software/sw-list/maple.md

 ## Description

-Maple is a general-purpose computer algebra system - an enviroment for sympolic computations, solving scientific and engeneering problems, mathematic research, and/or data visualization, thus allowing a creation of technical publications.
+[Maple homepage](https://www.maplesoft.com/products/maple/index.aspx) is a general-purpose computer algebra system - an enviroment for sympolic computations, solving scientific and engeneering problems, mathematic research, and/or data visualization, thus allowing a creation of technical publications.

 ## Usage